 This website uses cookies to ensure you get the best experience on our website.
 Learn more

-Irish Equity Notes
+Recission - Irish Equity

 The following is a more accessible plain text extract of the PDF sample above, taken from our Irish Equity Notes.
-Due to the challenges of extracting text from PDFs, it will have odd formatting:
+Due to the challenges of extracting text from PDFs, it will have odd formatting.

 Recission